lucafrance/lucafrance.github.io/_posts/2026-05-18-ssh-windows.md

 ## Key-based authentication

-Key-based authentication is based on [asymmetric cryptography](https://www.rfc-editor.org/rfc/rfc4949#page-21), which uses a pair of private and public keys.
+Key-based authentication uses [asymmetric cryptography](https://www.rfc-editor.org/rfc/rfc4949#page-21), which works with a pair of private and public keys.
 The private key remains on the client, the public key can be shared with anybody, including the server.

-OpenSSH includes the `ssh-keygen` tool, which can be used to generate authentication keys for key-based authentication.
+OpenSSH includes the `ssh-keygen` tool, which can be used to generate authentication keys.
 You start by creating the authentication keys with `ssh-keygen -t ed25519`.

-OpenSSH supports multiple algorithms to generate the authentication keys.
-The argument `-t ed25519` specifies to use the [ed25519 algorithm](https://ed25519.cr.yp.to/), which is [supported since v6.5 (released in 2014)](https://www.openssh.org/txt/release-6.5) and [the default since v9.5 (released in 2023)](https://www.openssh.org/txt/release-9.5).
-Any modern host you connect to should support ed25519.
-If not, you may need to specify a different algorithm.

-You may choose to protect the keys with a passphrase for additional protection in case the client is compromised.

-The fingerprint and the randomart image are hashes of the public key to recognise it more easily.
-In general, they can be ignored.

 ```
 PS C:\Users\username> ssh-keygen -t ed25519